earthly/website/blog/_posts/2023-06-13-private-docker-registry.md

 ln -s /snap/bin/certbot /usr/bin/certbot
 ~~~

-Then, run the `certbot` command followed by your domain name to download the SSL certificates, and configure NGINX to use the downloaded certificates for your domain..
+Then, run the `certbot` command followed by your domain name to download the SSL certificates, and configure NGINX to use the downloaded certificates for your domain.

 ~~~{.bash caption=">_"}
 certbot --nginx -d private.linuxbuz.com